gnubodhi/boringOS/README.md

 As such, boringOS will not include empathetic or emotion-simulating AI models until they can be used ethically and respectfully.
 After all — no one wants an emotionally needy automation system that begs you not to leave the living room.

-(Well... most people.)
+(*Well... most people.*)

-..but seriously:
+---

+## 🚫 Ethical Use

 boringOS is meant to be fun, personal, and ethical.

-I do not support the use of boringOS to generate, store, distribute, or facilitate abuse material in any form — including CSAM, non-consensual content, or anything that violates basic human dignity.
+I do **not** support the use of boringOS to generate, store, distribute, or facilitate abuse material in any form — including CSAM, non-consensual content, or anything that violates basic human dignity.

 Additionally:

-Models trained on abuse-related datasets should not be loaded or run via boringOS.
+- Models trained on abuse-related datasets should **not** be loaded or run via boringOS.

-If you modify the system to enable or support this kind of usage, you are in violation of the copyright and your permission to use boringOS is revoked.
+- If you modify the system to enable or support this kind of usage, **you are in violation of the copyright**, and your permission to use boringOS is revoked.

 ---